Site Summary Profile

 Most workers who run the site’s ground water pump-and-treat system live in nearby Calvert City or the surrounding area.

-EPA is currently evaluating the report that discusses whether site PRPs need to change the site cleanup plan.
+EPA is currently evaluating the report that discusses whether site PRP need to change the site cleanup plan.

 EPA keeps additional site documents and information in a site information repository at the location below.
 EPA also posts site documents, when available, on EPA’s CERCLIS Site Profile page.
 For documents not available on the website, please contact the Region 4 Freedom of Information Office.